An original article by Decision Free Solutions.

 - Leaders have no power — In DFS leaders should create conditions, not make decisions, and thus are not in need of traditional hierarchical powers.
 In hierarchical organisations, however, managers who take on the leadership-role may still be “gatekeepers” of some sort.
 From DFS’ perspective this is not problematic, as long as these gatekeepers avoid decision making.
 Instead of managing by decision making they can e.g. manage by approval (see )

 - Leaders don’t get extra salary — In an organisation without a hierarchy of note, and without job descriptions etched in stone, the compensation system requires a different approach.
 Most importantly, it must be transparent.
 From the perspective of DFS leaders may or may not get extra salary, as long as it is substantiated.

-- Leaders merely co-ordinate and communicate with other teams — This is required to ensure the team can achieve its objectives against minimal risk.
+- Leaders merely co-ordinate and communicate with other teams — This is required to ensure the team can achieve its objectives at minimal risk.
 But coordination and communication with other teams alone does not create an environment in which employees can excel.
 This statement is at odds with the first one.